UK seeks more influence in Indo-Pacific as 'moderating impact' on China

 Calling the Indo-Pacific “increasingly the geopolitical centre of the world”, the government highlighted a planned British aircraft carrier deployment to the region and said a previously postponed visit to India would go ahead in April.

-“China and the UK both benefit from bilateral trade and investment, but China also presents the biggest state-based threat to the UK’s economic security,” the report said.

-Britain, the world’s sixth-largest economy, is dwarfed economically and militarily by China, but believes through soft power and strategic alliances it can help persuade Beijing to play by the rules of a new, more dynamic international system.
+Britain, the world’s sixth-largest economy, is dwarfed economically and militarily by China, but believes that via soft power and strategic alliances it can help persuade Beijing to play by the rules of a new, more dynamic international system.

-The United States has also underlined the importance of the Indo-Pacific region under President Joe Biden and warned against China’s growing assertiveness, and the European Union also hopes to deepen ties with countries in the Indo-Pacific.
+The United States has also underlined the importance of the Indo-Pacific region under President Joe Biden, who took office in January, and warned against China’s growing assertiveness.
+The EU also hopes to deepen relations with countries in the Indo-Pacific.

-The British government has long promised the “Integrated Review” will show that Britain, which left the EU last year, still has international clout after Brexit and will define a new era for the country.
+The British government has long promised the “Integrated Review” will show that Britain, which completed its exit from the EU at the end of last year, still has international clout and will define a new era.

-“I am profoundly optimistic about the UK’s place in the world and our ability to seize the opportunities ahead,” Johnson said in the foreword to the review.

-The document will be scrutinised for evidence of how the government will deliver on Johnson’s promises as Britain copes with the economic and political fallout of Brexit and the COVID-19 pandemic.
+The document, however, will be scrutinised for evidence of how the government will deliver on Johnson’s promises as Britain copes with the economic and political fallout of withdrawing from the EU, the world’s largest trading and financial bloc, as well as the COVID-19 pandemic.

-Britain said it would raise the upper limit on its nuclear warhead stock to 260 from 180, reversing a previously planned reduction.
+Britain said it would raise the upper limit on its nuclear warhead stock to 260 from 180, reversing a previously planned cut, and the report classified Russia as “the most acute threat to our security” in the Euro-Atlantic region.

-“In recognition of the evolving security environment, including the developing range of technological and doctrinal threats ... the UK will move to an overall nuclear weapon stockpile of no more than 260 warheads,” the review said.

-The report classified Russia as “the most acute threat to our security” in the Euro Atlantic region.

 “Until relations with its (Russia’s) government improve, we will actively deter and defend against the full spectrum of threats emanating from Russia,” the report said.

-In 2015, Britain’s then finance minister, George Osborne, predicted a “golden” era in Chinese-British relations.
-But ties have frayed over issues including Beijing’s handing of former British colony Hong Kong and security concerns around Chinese investment in Britain.
+In 2015, Britain’s then-finance minister, George Osborne, predicted a “golden” era in Chinese-British relations.
+But ties have since frayed over issues including Beijing’s security crackdown on former British colony Hong Kong and security concerns around Chinese investment in Britain.

 The report also affirmed the importance of Britain’s relationship with the United States.